Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-3.md

 ---
-title: "The Journey Behind Velocity Lapse (Part 3)"
+title: "The Journey Behind Velocity Lapse Part 3"
 date: '2023-01-08'
 draft: false
 image: "/posts/journey-behind-velocity-lapse-3/journey-behind-velocity-lapse-part-3-header.jpg"
 description: "This is the third post in a series of 'dev-log' posts of my personal journey and learning process of creating Velocity Lapse, a time lapse app for Android."
+intro: This is the third post in a series of 'dev-log' posts of my personal journey and learning process of creating Velocity Lapse, a time lapse app for Android.
 ---